marcb1387/reports/README.md

 # Field Research/Team Rocket Leaders Report
-Discord Python Report that will post Research for Pokemon Go.
+Discord Report that will post Research and Rocket Leaders for Pokemon Go.
 For use with MAD Scanner.

 DO NOT INSTALL ON SAME ENVIRONMENT AS SCANNER.